This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Wait at least 20 minutes before making batter to start cooking the pancakes.
+• Wait at least 20 minutes after making the batter to start cooking the pancakes.

 • Recipe makes eight 6-8″ round pancakes.